JoXW100/minetest/README.md

 ## Noteworthy features

-- Well thought out and modular menu system which makes it straightforward to add more options and menus.
+- Well-thought-out and modular menu system which makes it straightforward to add more options and menus.
 - Support for smaller terminal sizes by displaying the board and available actions in different configurations.
 - Different color schemes for displaying the board in.